fiddlesizespace Tims Fiddle logo

 I get my greatest kicks ( well nearly! ) playing for dancers.
 Whether it's as part of a band for a ceilidh or barn dance, for a solo step dancer, for some precision Appalachian Cloggers, or a Morris Side, I just love the two-way thing that's going on.

-Currently I play regularly in the string band which accompanies the Haddenham Hoofers, though 1 have been playing mandolin or fiddle for dancing since about 1973 both as a member of a number of bands and for several dance teams.
+Currently I play regularly in the string band which accompanies the Appalachian clogging team, "Tappalachian", though 1 have been playing mandolin or fiddle for dancing since about 1973 both as a member of a number of bands and for several dance teams.
 Click on their names on the right to find out more.

-By popular request, to support some of the workshops that I run, I have provided a new page of Old Time Tunes played slowly and clearly as a source for other musicians
+By popular request, to support some of the workshops that I run, I have also created a page of Old Time Tunes played slowly and clearly as a source for other musicians

 Click here to get to the Barebones Old Time Fiddle Tunes page

-Follow the links below for some more great dance tunes
+Not just American though - Follow the links below for some great dance tunes in a variety of styles

 Incidentally abc transcriptions of many of the tunes from "Johnny of the Greeny Cheshire Way" can be found here

-Dumas Dual notation or midi - a 32 bar jig written by Geoff Drage
+"Dumas' Duel " notation or midi file - a 32 bar jig written by Geoff Drage

 Geoff was once a member of both Herga Morris and of The Rose and Shamrock Band.
-Geoff wrote this tune specifically to be used for a new Morris Dance "The Three Musketers", which was one of a group of dances introduced at Festival workshops by Roy Dommit, fitting a specific sticking pattern he had devised to a variety of morris "traditions" and teaching them to a number of different dance sides over a period of time.
+Geoff wrote this tune specifically to be used for a new Morris Dance "The Three Musketeers", which was one of a group of dances introduced at Festival workshops by Roy Dommit, fitting a specific sticking pattern he had devised to a variety of morris "traditions" and teaching them to a number of different dance sides over a period of time.
 In Herga's case we used it as a new "Ascot under Wytchwood" dance.
-Consequently variants of this dance now crop up all over the place, in the styles of many different traditions, frequently under the common name of "Skirmish".
+As a consequence of Roy's work variants of this dance now crop up all over the place in the styles of many different traditions, frequently under the more common name of "Skirmish".

 To Come